What Is The 21+3 Blackjack Side Bet?

 A Straight is a very interesting hand in the 21+3 blackjack side bet.
 It means that the initial two cards of the player and the dealer's up card are of consecutive values such as.
 Such a hand pays 10 and has odds of 10:1 in a blackjack game with 6 decks of cards.
 The probability and RTP for a Straight are 0.031021 and 0.310214 respectively.

 A Straight Flush hand calls for three cards of consecutive values as well as from the same suit.
-In a standard game, a Straight Flush pays 30 with an odd of 40:1.
+In a standard game, a Straight Flush pays 30 with an odd of 1:499.
 The combination, probability, and RTP would be 10.368, 0.002068, and 0.062043 respectively.
+Because this is the hand that beats nearly everything else in poker, your odds of forming this one are incredibly low.

 Odds of 21+3 in Blackjack